 Highlight program successes, campaign results, sales enablement wins, and launches you contributed to.
 Demonstrate you can strategize and execute product launches skillfully.

 Connect with product marketing managers in your company.
 Offer to assist with launches and projects to gain hands-on experience.

 By following these tips, and gaining relevant, valuable skills, you’ll be well on your way to transitioning into an engaging, rewarding career in product marketing.
 The role leverages marketing savvy, strategic orientation, and cross-functional collaboration to successfully bring new products to market

 It’s well-known within the industry that a PMM’s role can massively vary from one company to the next and because of that, it’s notoriously tricky to nail down a definitive list of responsibilities, so we asked the community how they would define the role.

-And Carol Carpenter, VP of Product Marketing at Google Cloud, succinctly describes the role and value of product marketing as “to express the distinct value of our solutions to customers.
+"[The role and value of product marketing is] to express the distinct value of our solutions to customers.
 Expression of value.”

-And, in this year’s State of Product Marketing Report, we asked 2,000+ product marketers to list their main responsibilities:
+And, in the 2023 State of Product Marketing Report, we asked product marketing maestros to list their main responsibilities:

 As was the case in 2022, product positioning and messaging were the main responsibilities of a product marketer, with this option selected in 90.1% of instances.

 In many smaller companies or start-ups, the roles of PM and PMM overlap or sometimes merge, so one single person is responsible for both product management and product marketing.
 In an ideal world, the two would be clearly defined and able to focus on both of their respective skill sets, but it’s understandable that the two would crossover.

 After all, there is one thing that’s pretty consistent across both of these roles – the customer is at the heart of everything they do.